Malga-Vision/MoCA-Project/README.md

 E. Nicora, G. Goyal, N. Noceti, A. Vignolo, A. Sciutti, F. Odone Scientific Data 7 (1), 1-15

-Further information can be found either on the main journal paper or at this <a href="insert link here">link</a>
+For further information please refer to the above pubblication or the dataset webpage at this <a href="https://sites.google.com/view/themocaproject/welcome">link</a>